-Mat erial or assembly location Flammability Index Spread- of-Flame Index Smoke- Developed Index (b) A material used as a curtain, blind or similar decor in any part available to the public.
-Note 5 6 (c) A material used to form a cinematograph screen Note 5 and 6 12 0 7 Class 9b buildings used as a public hall or the like, a proscenium curtain required by Specification H1.3 - 0 3 Escalators, moving walkways or non-required non-fire-isolated stairways or pedestrian ramps subject to Specification D1.12.
-1 0 5 Sarking-type material: (a) In a fire control room subject to Specification E1.8 or a fire-isolated exit used in the form of an exposed wall or ceiling.
+Material or assembly location Flammability Index Spread- of-Flame Index Smoke- Developed Index Class 9b buildings used as a public hall or the like, a proscenium curtain required by Specification H1.3 0 3 Escalators, moving walkways or non-required non- fire-isolated stairways or pedestrian ramps subject to Specification D1.12 .
+0 5 Sarking-type material: In a fire control room subject to Specification E1.8 or a fire-isolated exit used in the form of an exposed wall or ceiling.
 0 (b) In other locations.
-Note 2 5 Oth oth er materials or locations and insulation materials er than sarking-type materials.
+Note 2 5 Other materials or locations and insulation material other than sarking-type materials.
 Notes 2 and 3 9 8 if the Spread-of-Flame Index is more than 5

-- In a fire control room or fire-isolated stairway, a material used as an attachment or part of an attachment to a building element must, if combustible, be attached directly to a noncombustible substrate and not exceed 1 mm finished thickness. - 2.
-A material, other than one located within a fire-isolated exit or fire control room, may be covered on all faces by concrete or masonry not less than 50 mm thick, as an alternative to meeting the specified indices. - In the case of a composite member or assembly, the member or assembly must be constructed so that when assembled as proposed in a building- - (a) any material which does not comply with this Table is protected on all sides and edges from exposure to the air; and - (b) the member or assembly, when tested in accordance with Specification A2.4, has a Spread-of-Flame Index and a Smoke-Developed Index not exceeding those prescribed in this Table; and - (c) the member or assembly retains the protection in position so that it prevents ignition of the material and continues to screen it from access to free air for a period of not less than 10 minutes. - Any fire-retardant coating used in an entertainment venue to make a material subject to

-(a), (b) or (c) comply with a required Flammability Index, Spread-of-Flame Index or Smoke-Developed Index must be certified by- - (a) its manufacturer or distributor-
+- In a fire control room or fire-isolated stairway, a material used as an attachment or part of an attachment to a building element must, if combustible, be attached directly to a non-combustible substrate and not exceed 1 mm finished thickness. - A material, other than one located within a fire-isolated exit or fire control room, may be covered on all faces by concrete or masonry not less than 50 mm thick, as an alternative to meeting the specified indices. - 3.
+In the case of a composite member or assembly, the member or assembly must be constructed so that when assembled as proposed in a building- - (a) any material which does not comply with this Table is protected on all sides and edges from exposure to the air; and - (b) the member or assembly, when tested in accordance with Specification A2.4, has a Spread-of-Flame Index and a Smoke-Developed Index not exceeding those prescribed in this Table; and - (c) the member or assembly retains the protection in position so that it prevents ignition of the material and continues to screen it from access to free air for a period of not less than 10 minutes. - 4.
+Any fire-retardant coating used in an entertainment venue to make a material subject to (a), (b) or (c) comply with a required Flammability Index, Spread-of-Flame Index or Smoke-Developed Index must be certified by- - (a) its manufacturer or distributor- - (i) as approved for use with the fabric to achieve the required indices; and - (ii) to retain its retardancy effect after a minimum of 5 commercial dry cleaning or laundering operations carried out in accordance with AS 2001.5.4, Procedure 7A, using ECE reference detergent; and